 Ann Hanlon authors’ rights, institutional repository

-Nathan Humpal metadata, administers Digital Commons
+Nathan Humpal metadata, Digital Commons

 Svetlana Korolev reputable journals, open access fund